policykit/policykit/docs/source/integrations.rst

 This is a special connector for `Metagov <http://docs.metagov.org/>`_ that lets you write policies that make use of the `Metagov API <https://prototype.metagov.org/redoc/>`_, which provides access to several external platforms and governance tools.

+Initial Setup
+"""""""""""""

 In order to use this integration, you need to deploy an instance of Metagov on the same machine as PolicyKit.
-The ``METAGOV_URL`` setting must be set in your ``private.py`` file.
+See `Installing Metagov <https://docs.metagov.org/en/latest/installation.html>`_ for instructions.
+To enable Metagov in PolicyKit, set ``METAGOV_URL`` in your ``private.py`` file to point to your Metagov server.

-Configuring Metagov
+Configuring Metagov for a Community
-"""""""""""""""""""
+"""""""""""""""""""""""""""""""""""

 Configure Metagov by navigating to "Settings" in the PolicyKit web interface.
 At this time, only community admins are permitted to view and edit the Metagov configuration.